PraveenDev111/Horrorgame3D/README.md

-<h1>This repository contains the website of Masona Horror 3D game.
+<h1>This repository contains the website of Mahasona Horror 3D game.
 </h1>